vatsalmehta2001/ancient-script-decoder/README.md

 - Adding context-aware translation by understanding hieroglyph sequences
 - Developing a system that can interpret complete hieroglyphic texts
 - Building a mobile application for on-site archaeological use

+## Creating a More Complete Documentation

+To complete the documentation with proper images, I need to:

+1. Create the `images/` directory
+2. Take screenshots of the application in action
+3. Create diagrams of the model architecture
+4. Add examples of successful recognitions
+5. Replace the image placeholder URLs with actual screenshots

 ## Credits